10 Snakes That Barely Move All Day

 © Wikimedia Commons User: Amadalvarez – CC BY-SA 3.0

-The black mamba’s closest relative, found in coastal forests of southeast Africa.
-Green mambas have a few differences: 1) they’re far greener, 2) they mainly live in trees, and 3) they move far fewer metres per day.
+The black mamba’s closest relative, found in coastal forests of southeast Africa, in southeast Kenya, Tanzania, and South Africa.
+This species has a few differences to its cousin, as 1) they’re far greener, 2) they mainly live in trees, and 3) they move far fewer metres per day.

 The green mambas tended to perform small movements within one tree, dropping to lower branches, then ascending again, in careful rather than frantic movements.
 Every few days, they moved through the canopy to find a new root position.
-While mainly a tree snake, green mambas aren’t allergic to the ground, and can also be found draped around railings and snake warning signs.
-As a relatively stationary snake, bites are mercifully rare from the green mamba.
+While mainly a tree snake, green mambas aren’t allergic to the ground, and can also be found draped around railings and national park map signs.
+Despite a lethal venom, bites from this species are mercifully rare.

 Leave a Comment